Enter your contact details and we will email a prospectus to you.

 • Be approachable, inclusive and non-judgemental

 Teaching experience is preferred and holding either a degree level qualification in visual/fine arts, or having completed at least The Diploma of Creativity (Level 6) with TLC is a strong advantage.
-The successful applicant will be required to undergo a police check.

 This is a rare opportunity to work in an innovative and forward-thinking tertiary learning environment that stands-out from the crowd.
 Our specialised creativity and art programmes are world-class and we are excited to be able to offer you the chance to be part of our talented and diverse team.